erikng/scripts/AppInfo/README.md

 ```

 ##### Uploading to Slack
-If you would like to optionally upload your results to slack, you must _all_ slack parameters:
+If you would like to optionally upload your results to slack, you must pass _all_ slack parameters:

 A webhook is also required.
 For more information, please see [Slack's documentation](https://api.slack.com/incoming-webhooks).
 ```